Glass Works LOGO

 Closing over 2 days

-ALL BIDDING ON PART TWO of our two day “PREMIER AUCTION” 166 IS NOW COMPLETED!
+ALL BIDDING ON PART TWO of our two day ‘Bill Ham Occupational Shaving Mug Auction’ #183 IS NOW COMPLETED!

 Winning bidders will be sent invoices by email Wednesday afternoon.
 These invoices will include the winning bids, plus our standard 20% buyer’s premium, which is reduced to 17% if paying by check or money order.
-This invoice will also include postage and insurance and sales tax for Pennsylvania residents.
+This invoice will also include postage, insurance and appropriate sales tax for Pennsylvania residents.
 Please note: We are no longer sending out paper copies.
-If you require a paper copy please contact us at (215) 679-5849..
-Thank you for your participation.
+If you require a paper invoice please contact us at (215) 679-5849.
+THANK YOU FOR YOUR PARTICIPATION!

 Search Catalog and Titles for Lots that contain these words